-- 1. For lots larger than 2 acres in size, at least 50% of the new floor area shall be developed for new housing. - For lots 2 acres and less in size, at least 25% of the new floor area shall be developed for new housing. - 2.
-The combined residential and commercial floor area ratio shall not exceed the floor area ratio that is established in the Countywide Plan land use designation.
-The floor area ratio limit does not apply to affordable housing projects. - For projects consisting of moderate income housing, the FAR may only be exceeded in areas that meet the County's vehicle level of service standard. - 3.
-Required housing shall be provided at a minimum size of 220 square feet and a maximum size of 1,000 square feet per unit. - 4.
+1. For lots larger than 2 acres in size, at least 50% of the new floor area shall be developed for new housing.

+For lots 2 acres and less in size, at least 25% of the new floor area shall be developed for new housing.

+2. The combined residential and commercial floor area ratio shall not exceed the floor area ratio that is established in the Countywide Plan land use designation.
+The floor area ratio limit does not apply to affordable housing projects.

+For projects consisting of moderate income housing, the FAR may only be exceeded in areas that meet the County's vehicle level of service standard.

+- 3. Required housing shall be provided at a minimum size of 220 square feet and a maximum size of 1,000 square feet per unit. - 4.
 The maximum residential density shall not exceed one unit per 1,450 square feet of lot area (30 units per acre). - 5.
 For properties within the area covered by the Tamalpais Area Community Plan, the residential units on sites developed pursuant to this section shall not result in more than 100 residential units, excluding units with valid building permits issued prior to the date of adoption of the Countywide Plan update (November 6, 2007).
-The 100 -unit cap includes any applicable density bonus.
+The 100-unit cap includes any applicable density bonus.

-- 6. The affordable housing requirements contained in Chapter 22.22 Affordable Housing Regulations apply to the proposed development. - BA.
-Permit requirement.
-Design Review approval, in compliance Residential development required in commercial areas is subject to with Chapter 22.42 (Design Review), is required for residential uses in commercial areas subject to this Section.
+The affordable housing requirements contained in Chapter 22.22 (Affordable Housing Regulations) apply to the proposed development.

+- B. Permit requirement.
+Residential development required in commercial areas is subject to Chapter 22.42 (Design Review).
 The following additional findings shall apply: - 1.
 The site design is compatible with the adjacent community and incorporates design elements such as vertical mix of uses and usable common/open space areas, where appropriate. - 2.
-The residential uses should be designed and sited in a manner that does not conflict with the continuity of store frontages, while maintaining visual interest and a pedestrian orientation. - B. Affordable Housing.
-The affordable housing requirements contained in Chapter 22.22 Affordable Housing Regulations may apply to the proposed development.
+The residential uses should be designed and sited in a manner that does not conflict with the continuity of store frontages, while maintaining visual interest and a pedestrian orientation.